silentwhaleluo/Database-Notes/SSIS.md

 7. When you use the Fuzzy Lookup Transformation, use the ETI (Error Tolerance Index) and maintain if it is required, set Exhaustive Match to False, Warm Caches to True and set up MaxMemoryUsage as per the requirements.

 8. You can increase the buffer size of the data pipelines (Default = 10MB).
-Max it can be 100MB and Min it can be 64KB.
+Max it can be 100MB and Min it can be 64KB. set "DefaultBufferSize"

-9. You can also increase the size of the DefaultBufferMaxRows.
+9. You can also increase the size of the "DefaultBufferMaxRows".

 10. Use SQLServerDestination since it's specifically for the local server.